touchlab/KaMPKit/CONTACT_US.md

 # Contact Us

-KaMP Kit is currently in preview.
-For any support with the KaMP Kit you should check the touchlab slack.
-If you're not in the slack then you can ask for support at [info@touchlab.co](mailto:info@touchlab.co)

-Also feel free to create issues in github!
+KaMP Kit support can be found in the Kotlin Community slack.
+Look for the `kampkit-support` channel.

+To join the Kotlin Community slack, [request access here](http://slack.kotlinlang.org/)

+For direct assistance, please [reach out to TouchLab](https://go.touchlab.co/contactkamp) to discuss support options.